 REFUND POLICY: Although we recognise that life can change rapidly and that unexpected things might occur, we have a strict refund policy.
 This is because of the accommodation and other costs that we are committed to once bookings are taken for a retreat, and also the costs and time required to re-advertise places which are booked and subsequently cancelled.
 All deposits are non-refundable, and cannot be held over to future retreats.
 If you cancel within three months of the retreat, the remainder of your payment (i.e. minus the deposit) will be refunded only if a replacement can be found to take your place.
-However, it becomes increasingly difficult to find substitutes within the six weeks or so prior to a retreat, and if you cancel within a week or two, we will almost certainly be unable to fill your place.
+However, please note that it becomes increasingly difficult as a retreat approaches to find substitutes who can both pay and travel at short notice.
+No refunds are possible if you cancel within two weeks of the retreat.
 (Obviously, if for any reason we have to cancel, all payments will be returned in full.)
 We recommend that you take out travel insurance where possible to minimise your risk if the unexpected happens.

 How to book: